001016 Alchemy Clear, Silver to Bronze

 Working Notes

-On the sample tile above, the left side illustrates silver foil after being fired uncapped on top of 1016.
-The sample’s right side illustrates silver foil after being fired between a layer of Clear (any style) and 1016, with 1016 as the cap.
+On the sample tile above, the left side of the reaction illustrates silver foil after being fired uncapped on top of 1016.
+The right side of the reaction illustrates silver foil after being fired with 1016 as the cap.
 (Faint coral color may be evident in any fired work containing 1016.)

 For color development, we recommend a 1-hour soak at 1225°F in the pre-rapid heat section of a firing cycle.